coffee2code/list-more-custom-field-names/README.md

 A plugin for WordPress that allows for more existing custom field names to be listed in the dropdown selection field when writing a post.

+This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/list-more-custom-field-names/

 ## Installation